 In partnership with the City of Enid Communications team, those oral histories have been documents and archived for educational purposes.

-The Woodring Wall of Honor and Veterans Park has partnered with the Experimental Aircraft Association to host lectures on Sunday afternoons at the ML Becker Educational Center.
-One of our local Vietnam veterans shared his testimony about his service recently.
+The Woodring Wall of Honor and Veterans Park has partnered with many Vietnam veterans' associations and other American veterans of war to host lectures at the ML Becker Educational Center and OK Military History Exhibit.

 Powered by GoDaddy